The Rust Performance Book

 Finished release [optimized] target(s) in 1m 01s

-compiled code will be placed in the target/release/
+will be placed in the target/release/

 directory. cargo run --release

-will run the release build.
+run the release build.

 See the Cargo profile documentation for more details about the differences

-between debug builds (which use the dev
+between dev builds (which use the dev

-profile) and release builds (which
+profile) and release builds (which use

-use the release
+the release

 profile).